P0108: Manifold Absolute Pressure/Barometric Pressure Circuit High Input – iCarsoft Official Store

 Symptom: MIL illuminates on the dashboard.

-Cause: ECM detects a high input from the MAP sensor circuit.
+Cause: ECM detects a high input from the MAP sensor circuit, common in Ford Mustang models.

 • Poor Engine Performance